 Kondo also answered the question of whether previous entries in the Trails series would come to PlayStation 4, or if there were any plans to develop more Evolution titles (enhanced re-releases of older titles).

-“Us too, don’t like the fact that options to play our past works disappear with time,” Kondo said.
+“We too, dislike the fact that options to play our past works disappear with time,” Kondo said.
 “I like to believe our games are timeless, but consoles change over time.
 Due to that, we want to leave an option to play them in some way.
 The Trails series, especially, will continue on still, so it will be nice to be able to look back on past titles.
 Right now, we want to prepare something that can be played on PlayStation 4, so we’re working on something behind the scenes.”

 Kondo continued, “If we’re talking about a simple port, it wouldn’t be very hard at all, but if the graphics rendering method changes, then it becomes fairly difficult.”